ElektraInitiative/libelektra/doc/keynames/README.md

 > _Note:_ We use 0xZZ to represent a single byte in hexadecimal.
 > This form is only used when the context makes it clear that it represents a single byte and not a four character string.

-The process of turning an Escaped Name into the corresponding Unescaped Name is called _unescapding_.
+The process of turning an Escaped Name into the corresponding Unescaped Name is called _unescaping_.
 Turning an Unescaped Name back into an Escaped Name is called _escaping_.

 Unescaping works, by simply removing the backslashes `\` that are used as escapes.